 Turning now to the facts of this case, it appears that at least two of the Price factors, the first and second, are relevant.
-The Debtors have enjoyed an annual income that is substantially more than the applicable median family income in California.
-While their income may have recently decreased, they also are no longer burdened with oppressive payments to secured creditors which consumed a large percentage of their 2.7 7The debtor in Pak converted his case to chapter 13 and tried to confirm a plan which did not pay anything to unsecured creditors.
-The court denied confirmation.
-In re Pak, 357 B.R.
-549 (Bankr.
-N.D.
-Cal.
-2006).
-The Bankruptcy Appellate Panel affirmed holding that "projected disposable income" is a "forward-looking" concept and not tied to the prepetition income.
-In re Pak, 378 B.R.
-257, 264 (9th Cir.
-BAP 2007).
-That reasoning was subsequently rejected by the Ninth Circuit in Maney v.
-Kagenveama (In re Kagenveama), 541 F.3d 868, 874 (9th Cir.
-2008) (see footnote 8, infra). income.
-There is no showing that the Debtors filed this joint petition as a result of illness, disability, unemployment, or calamity.
-The Debtors' own schedules show that the Debtors have the ability to repay a substantial portion of their unsecured debts based on their current financial situation.
+The Debtor and his family have enjoyed an annual income that is substantially more than the applicable median family income in California.
+They are no longer burdened with oppressive payments to secured creditors which consumed a large percentage of the family's income.
+There is no showing that the Debtor filed this petition as a result of illness, disability, unemployment, or calamity.
+The Debtor's own schedules suggest that the Debtor has the ability to repay a substantial portion of his unsecured debts based on his current financial situation (after adjusting for the surrendered collateral).
 In the case of Hebbring v.
 U.S. Trustee, 463 F.3d 902 (9th Cir.
 2006), the Ninth Circuit affirmed the dismissal of a chapter 7 case for substantial abuse where the debtor could afford to pay as little as 27% to her unsecured creditors over three years.
 Id. at 908-09.

 Predicting Payments in a Hypothetical Chapter 13.